EwaGrela/REST-APIs-intro/README_venvs.md

-# How to create the virtual requirements
+# How to create the virtual environments

 For each demo you will need a Python 3 virtual environment that contains the Python packages that the demos depend on.
 This requires Python virtual environment support (`venv`).
 You will also need the Python package manager `pip` to install those packages (other Python package managers are available).